deadlocker8/SportTracker/README.md

 You can fill in a lot of information for each training session.
 If the pre-defined inputs are not enough, it is possible to set custom fields for each type of sports.

+You can share your tracks via public links.

 ![](screenshots/tracks.png)

 ### Month goals